EDITOR IN BOOK PUBLISHING

 - Audience perspective

-- Demo: Line edit a manuscript excerpt
+- Group Demo: Line edit manuscript excerpts

 Editing is more than notes on a page – it’s empathy, trust, and collaboration.
 Hear directly from New York Times bestselling author Delilah S. Dawson on what makes editor-author relationships thrive (and survive).